-DefiDollar (DUSD) is a stable crypto asset-backed by a stablecoin-aggregator strategy to stay near the dollar mark.
-DUSD is an asset made up of a changing basket of stablecoins, which includes DAI, USDT, USDC, sUSD, yUSD, and yCRV.
+DefiDollar (DUSD) is stable crypto asset-backed by a stablecoin-aggregator strategy to stay near the dollar mark.
+DUSD is an asset made up of a changing basket of stablecoins, including DAI, USDT, USDC, sUSD, yUSD, and yCRV.

-To uplift their performance, DefiDollar also announced liquidity mining and retroactive rewards for the launch of their DFD token, with a total supply of 10M tokens.
+DefiDollar also announced liquidity mining and retroactive rewards for the launch of their DFD token to uplift their performance, with a total supply of 10M tokens.

 Focused on security, the platform engaged in two formal audits in its codebase, made by Peckshield and Quantstamp.

 Nevertheless, DUSD remains an experimental software built with DeFi primitives, which carries its share of risk.
 This way, DefiDollar recommends users do not commit any funds that they cannot afford to lose.